 It is easy to maneuver a bass boat as they are small and lightweight, helping them smoothly move around obstacles in the water.
 So if the motors fail or you run out of fuel, you can easily paddle this boat.

 These boats have V hulls and a flat front deck that gives them excellent stability even in rough waters.
-They come with swivel chairs and have power poles that allow you to anchor your boat with just a push of a button, letting you keep your fishing lines steady.
+They come with swivel chairs and power poles that allow you to anchor your boat with just a button, letting you keep your fishing lines steady.

 Capacitative

-Bass boats, as the name suggests, are mainly for bass fishing, so they have large storage compartments for keeping fishing gear.
-They also have one or two livewells, which are big enough to hold a large number of fish.
+As the name suggests, Bass boats are mainly for bass fishing, so they have ample storage compartments for keeping fishing gear.
+They also have one or two live wells, which are big enough to hold many fish.

 Moreover, these boats have enough space to accommodate three to five people.
-So, in a bass boat, you can always bring along some company.
+So, you can always bring along some company in a bass boat.

 Cons of Bass Boats